chuckstack/chuckstack.github.io/src-ls/tool-nushell.md

 }
 ```

+## Nu Tutor

+Nushell is powerful.
+The easiest to learn the Nushell way of thinking is using Nu's `tutor`.
+You can walk through examples by simply executing `tutor` from a Nushell prompt.

 ## Notes and References

 - Nushell has not reached production stability yet; although, it is close.
 The Nushell team still introduces frequent breaking changes in an effort to enhance consistency and improve usability.